Professor Shane Xie

 Advanced control strategies, modelling of human joint mechanics together with robots, effective human-robot interaction strategies, industrial robots

-Wearable sensors and actuators, dielectric elastomer actuators, energy harvesters, artificial muscles for exoskeletons
+Wearable sensors and actuators, Dielectric elastomer sensors and actuators, energy harvesters, penumatic artificial muscles for exoskeletons

 Neuromuscular interfaces and Brain-computer interfaces

 EMG-based neuromuscular interface for elbow joint, human jaw and knee joint, understand human movements